MicroStrategy/embedding-sdk-docs/docs/native-embedding-architecture/embed-multiple-viz.md

 ## References

-This piece of code contains the function from 3 different namespace or classes:
+This piece of code contains a function from the following namespace and classes:

 - [microstrategy.embeddingComponent.environments](./embedding-components.html) Namespace